moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/organization/_index.md

 - Organization Users can be part of multiple Organizations using one account.
 Users are able to navigate between their Organizations using an Organization switcher.
 Non-Enterprise Users can be removed from or leave an Organization.
 - Organizations are fully isolated.
 We aim to complete [phase 2 of Organization isolation](https://gitlab.com/groups/gitlab-org/-/epics/11838), with the goal to implement isolation constraints.
 - Users can transfer existing top-level Groups into Organizations.
+- Organizations can be deleted by Organization Owners.

 #### Organizations on Cells 2.0 (FY26Q3-FY26Q4)